juanzenn/juanzenn/README.md

 Coding is FUN!

 ### Current
-- Shopify Liquid Themes and CMS (like Contentful) integrations with NextJS and React
+- Working to get better at NextJS and Tailwind